dice-cyfronet/atmosphere/doc/api/http_mappings.md

 + `pending` - initial state after appliance is started.
 It means that appliance is starting and this endpoint is not reachable yet.
 + `ok` - endpoint is reachable
-+ `lost` - endpoint was `ok` but right now it is unreachable
++ `lost` - endpoint used to be `ok` but right now it is unreachable
 + `not_monitored` - endpoint is not monitored

 ## Update custom http mapping name

 Custom name should be used to create customized redirection.
-If need to be unique for whole compute site and http mapping type.
-Custom name can be constructed using letters, numbers and `-`, all other chars will be skiped (`_` and spaces are converted into `-`).
+It must be unique throughout the entire compute site and http mapping type.
+Custom name can be constructed using letters, numbers and `-`, all other chars will be skipped (`_` and spaces converted into `-`).

 ```
 PUT /http_mappings/:id